lionel-nj/X-safety/joss submission/paper.md

 - Road users change speed instantaneously, i.e. have infinite acceleration, which may bring discontinuities into their trajectories and indicators;
 - Road user lateral movement is not described and no lane change model is available in the current version.

-``X-safety`` had been used previously in several case studies that are presented in ``An Open-Source Minimal Micro-Simulation Tool for Safety Analysis`` [@nebot-janvier20minimal].
+``X-safety`` has been used previously in several case studies that are presented in ``An Open-Source Minimal Micro-Simulation Tool for Safety Analysis`` [@nebot-janvier20minimal].
 The results show that the distributions of interaction safety indicators are significantly different for different traffic control devices, namely yield and stop signs, and when user interactions are recorded in areas  of different sizes.

 # How to ?